suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/DT%20AUC%20Curves.png"/>

 [__Random Forest Classifier__](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) - They are a group of decision trees that ensure that there is less variance during training.
 In our case, however, the model is not performing well on its positive predictions.
-This can be due to sampling approach chosen for training the models.
-In the later parts, we can focus our attention on other over sampling methods.
+This can be due to the sampling approach chosen for training the models.
+In the later parts, we can focus our attention on other sampling methods.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/RF%20Performance.png"/>

-After looking at the AUC curves, it can be seen that better models and over sampling methods can be chosen to improve the auc scores.
-Let us now do SMOTE over sampling to determine the overall performance of ML models.
+After looking at the AUC curves, it can be seen that better models and over-sampling methods can be chosen to improve the AUC scores.
+Let us now do SMOTE oversampling to determine the overall performance of ML models.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/RF%20AUC%20Curves.png"/>

 #### SMOTE Oversampling

-[__Decision Tree Classifier__](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) - In this analysis, the same decision tree classifier was trained but with using SMOTE oversampling method.
+[__Decision Tree Classifier__](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) - In this analysis, the same decision tree classifier was trained but using SMOTE oversampling method.
 The performance of the ML model has improved significantly with this method of oversampling.
 We can also try a more robust model such as a random forest and determine the performance of the classifier.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/DT%20SMOTE%20Curve.png"/>

-Focusing our attention on the AUC curves, there is a significant improvement in performance of the decision tree classifier.
+Focusing our attention on the AUC curves, there is a significant improvement in the performance of the decision tree classifier.
 The AUC score is about 0.81 respectively.
 Therefore, SMOTE oversampling was useful in improving the overall performance of the classifier.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/DT%20SMOTE%20AUC%20Curves.png"/>

 [__Random Forest Classifier__](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) - This random forest model was trained on SMOTE oversampled data.
 There is a good improvement in the performance of the models.
 It is able to accurately predict the chances of default on a loan.
 There are only a few false positives.
-There are some false negatives but they are less as compared to a list of all the models used previously.
+There are some false negatives but they are fewer as compared to a list of all the models used previously.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/RF%20SMOTE%20Performance.png"/>

-The performance of random forest classifier is exceptional as it is able to give an AUC score of about 0.95 respectively.
+The performance of the random forest classifier is exceptional as it is able to give an AUC score of about 0.95 respectively.
 This is depicted in the plot below.
-Therefore, we can deploy this model in real-time as it shows a lot of promise in predicting the chances of applicants to default on a loan.
+Therefore, we can deploy this model in real-time as it shows a lot of promise in predicting the chances of applicants defaulting on a loan.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/RF%20SMOTE%20AUC%20Curves.png"/>